 One other tip – before you hit a 2 hour line at the border make sure you have a reasonably full tank of gas and have used the restroom recently.

 Your Traffic Avoidance Game Plan

-- Think about making an overnight stay on Thursday or returning mid-day Monday to avoid fighting peak periods.
+- Think about making an overnight stay to avoid fighting peak periods.